Introduction: Background and issues for cat owners

 A. The reasons behind scratching

 Scratching is an instinctive activity for cats.
-This natural gesture enables them to mark their territory, thanks to the sebaceous glands located between their pads, which release pheromones indicating both presence and possession.
-As well as playing a role in communication with other cats, scratching enables the animal to stretch its muscles, strengthen its legs and keep its claws in good condition.
-The simple act of scratching is thus an expression of vitality, allowing the cat to release accumulated tension and adapt to its living conditions.
+This natural gesture enables them to mark their territory thanks to the sebaceous glands located between their paw pads, which release pheromones.
+These olfactory marks play a crucial role in cat-to-cat communication, affirming presence and possession of a space.
+Clawing also enables the animal to stretch its muscles, strengthen its legs and keep its claws in perfect condition.
+This behavior expresses the feline’s vitality and helps release accumulated tension.

 B. The influence of the environment on this behavior

-On the other hand, a lack of variety in your cat’s daily activities, such as the absence of interactive toys or climbing areas, can contribute to accentuating this behavior.
-An enriched environment, with opportunities for play, rest and exercise, helps to channel a cat’s natural energy and reduce potentially destructive behavior.
+Furthermore, the absence of interactive toys or climbing areas can accentuate this behavior.
+An enriched environment, offering opportunities for play, rest and exercise, helps cats to channel their energy constructively, reducing the temptation to attack inappropriate surfaces.

 C. Signals to watch out for

-Careful observation of feline behavior is essential to anticipate scratches before they damage your furniture.
-Warning signs often include a peculiar posture, unusual agitation or an insistent gaze towards a piece of furniture.
-Some cats adopt repetitive tail movements or rub regularly against furniture to signal their need.
+Careful observation of your cat’s behavior is essential to anticipate and prevent scratches on your furniture.
+Certain signs indicate that your feline is about to embark on a scratching session: a particular posture, unusual agitation or an insistent gaze towards a piece of furniture can be revealing clues.

 Create a suitable environment to divert attention